-Using UV Light to Kill COVID-19
+Using UV Light to Destroy COVID-19

-With this data, the scientists concluded that the a 75mJ/cm2 dose of UV light is required to kill COVID-19.
-They got to this number by taking the time required to kill >99.9% of the virus (20s) and multiplying by the intensity of the bulb (3.75mW/cm2).
+In their research (yet to be peer-reviewed), they used an LED to shine UV light onto a 60 millimeter Petri dish at a distance of 20 millimeters.
+The scientists concluded that a 75mJ/cm2 dose of UV light is required to kill the virus behind COVID-19.
+They got to this number by taking the time required to kill over 99.9% of the virus (20 seconds) and multiplying by the intensity of the bulb (3.75mW/cm2).

 How Well Do Consumer UV-C Lights Destroy Coronavirus?

 How do common household UV light sanitizers compare to that dose?
 We checked UV light sanitizers on China’s Taobao e-commerce platform and on Amazon in the US.

 Unfortunately, none of the listings displayed numbers on UV light intensity or wattage.
 To get to the bottom of it, we asked customer support.
 Most stores reported that their UV lights put out 0.7 watts of UV-C.

 UV Light: Distance Matters

 UV light strength varies with the square of the distance.
 That means at a distance of 1 meter, common household lights would need to shine on a surface for 1,071 seconds to reach the required dose.
 That’s almost 18 minutes!

 Unfortunately, that calculation means using common UV lights to disinfect large areas is impractical.
 In response to the COVID-19 outbreak, a bus company in Shanghai started using UV lights to disinfect buses.
 They exposed each bus for up to 5 minutes.
 It’s unlikely that that would be enough to disinfect the entire bus.

 Moving the UV light source closer to the contaminated item drastically reduces the time needed to disinfect it.
 Moving from 1 meter to 10 centimeters drops the disinfection time from 18 minutes to just 11 seconds.